 The 21st Virginia was commanded by Captain Arthur C. Page.
 It lost 9 men killed, eight men wounded and 2 men captured.
 During the battle Captain Page took command of the brigade as senior officer but was wounded in the right leg.
 He would lose the leg, and was forced to resign his command.

-The regiment lost 4 men killed and 40 wounded.
+The regiment was commanded by Major John B. Moseley.
+It lost 4 men killed and 40 wounded.

-The regiment was commanded by Captain William Perkins Moseley.
+The regiment was commanded by Major William Perkins Moseley.
 It brought 236 men to the field and lost 8 killed, 32 wounded and 10 missing or captured.

 July 1.
 Arrived near nightfall and took position east of Rock Creek and north of Hanover road with pickets advanced to the front.